-Waivers of this Code will only be granted in exceptional circumstance; however, waivers will not be granted with respect to Section 9 above.
-Any waivers of this Code may only be granted by the Board or the Audit Committee after disclosure of all material facts by the Senior Financial Officer seeking the waiver and will be disclosed promptly on the Company's website in accordance with the rules and regulations of the Securities and Exchange Commission and the listing requirements of the New York Stock Exchange.
+Waivers of this policy will only be granted in exceptional circumstances; however, waivers will not be granted with respect to Section 9 above.
+Any waivers of this policy may only be granted by the Board or the Audit Committee after disclosure of all material facts by the Senior Financial Officer seeking the waiver and will be disclosed promptly to shareholders in accordance with the rules and regulations of the Securities and Exchange Commission and the listing requirements of the New York Stock Exchange.